Over the last decade we’ve come to expect handy guidance from ratings and reviews anytime we go online. Now Google expects them, too.

 Your presence on third-party review platforms can help you climb to the top of search

 When people search for reviews of your brand, what do they find?
-Trustpilot profile pages tend to appear as a top search result, often with Rich Snippet stars, and are backed by the credibility of a review platform built for people and businesses.
+Business profile pages on Trustpilot tend to appear as a top search result, often with Review Snippet stars, and are backed by the credibility of a review platform built for people and businesses.

 But why do the Trustpilot profile pages tend to surface at the top of SERPs?

 It all goes back to the concept of domain authority.
 We don’t mean to brag, but Trustpilot’s domain authority is strong.
 In fact, as of 2019, Trustpilot is among the top 1% of most visited sites in the world and 0.35% of all Google searches include a Trustpilot business profile page — and for some additional context, there are about 63,000 Google searches every second of every day.

 The more reviews you get, and the more you enrich the content on your business profile page (think: company contact information, mission statement, social media profiles), the more content you provide for both search engines to associate your brand with ours, and show your profile page at the top of search results.

 Google changes.
 Reviews are likely here to stay.

 According to Moz, off-site SEO-related factors like third-party reviews carry more than 50% of the ranking factor weight.
 Though search engines are constantly evolving, factors like relevance, trustworthiness, and authority will likely always play a role in a page’s ability to rank, and building up your online presence with reviews can help businesses crush all three of those criteria.

 At the end of the day, you want both your customers and Google to think of you as a brand.
 You can make all the on-page SEO optimizations you want, but Google will still be looking out for your brand’s reputation on third-party platforms.